alterasc/MythicPathPowerSwapper/README.md

 Options to demythic mythic hero and companions can be enabled without changes to your path powers.

 ## Notes
-- Affects ALL saves.
-Because it does not create new blueprints (for save safety ) it changes existing.
-As unfortunate side effect of this if you set for example Lich have Aeon powers, that changes some Aeon powers to rely on Lich Mythic class, meaning some Aeon powers will not work correctly when you're an Aeon until you reset the power swap or remove the mod.
+- Affects ALL ongoing games.
+If you set for example Lich have Aeon powers, that changes some Aeon powers to rely on Lich Mythic class, meaning some Aeon powers will not work correctly when you're an Aeon until you reset the power swap or remove the mod.
 - Affects things that are defined in mythic class progression.
 If you see it on mythic page - it's will be affected.
 - You will get spellbook from the class that you copy from.
 - You will receive Artifact Cloak of your original path, but enchantment will be swapped to the copied path.